p6668/dota2bot-and-fretbots/README.md

 # About
 This is a customized version of fretbots + beginner AI.
 This script takes the laning/pushing logic from beginner AI and new heroes from dota2bot.
 It is updated under the assumption the user will also use fretbots with a difficulty of at least 5.
 This means that the GPM for enemy bots would be around 1100-1300 so any farming logic from dota2bots will make them too passive while having 2-3 items ahead.
-The default beginner AI has more aggressive push/defend behavior which is what me and my friends considers fun.
+The default beginner AI has more aggressive push/defend behavior which is what me and my friends consider fun.

 fretbots: https://github.com/fretmute/fretbots
 beginner AI: https://steamcommunity.com/sharedfiles/filedetails/?id=1627071163